zachanima/hacksim/README.markdown

 Software
 --------

-Exploits are released once in a while, and fit a specific software and version.
+Exploits are released once in a while, and fit a specific software and version, or similar softwares using a particularly vulnerable piece of code (like gets).

 Software Hierachy